An immersed boundary method for solving compressible flow with arbitrarily irregular and moving geometry: Acknowledgements

 \section{Acknowledgements}

 Financial support of this work was provided by Natural Sciences and Engineering Research Council of Canada (NSERC) and Defence Research and Development Canada (DRDC).
-This work was made possible by the facilities of the Shared Hierarchical Academic Research Computing Network (SHARCNET:www.sharcnet.ca) and Compute/Calcul Canada.
-The first author of this paper is grateful to Prof. Deliang Zhang for introducing Computational Fluid Dynamics and is thankful to Dr. Deyong Wen for discussions of flow visualization.
+This work was made possible by the facilities of the Shared Hierarchical Academic Research Computing Network (SHARCNET: www.sharcnet.ca) and Compute/Calcul Canada.
+The first author of this paper is grateful to Prof. Deliang Zhang at the Institute of Mechanics, Chinese Academy of Sciences for introducing Computational Fluid Dynamics and is thankful to Dr. Deyong Wen at Environment Canada for discussions of flow visualization.